rjmags1/disc/README.md

 5. If you are on Linux or MacOS, you can fill the empty database you created with sample data by navigating to the db folder from the root of the project and running the init script.
+NOTE: Before running the init script for the first time, be sure to uncomment the python script.
 ```
 cd db
 ./init_db.sh